AntonioVitalic/Mandelbrot_Set_Grapher_Wii/README.md

 - **source/main.c**
   The main source code for the Wii Mandelbrot application.

-- **my_app_mandelbrot.dol**
+- **my_app_mandelbrot.dol**\
-  The homebrew application that renders the Mandelbrot set with interactive controls using the Wii Remote
+  The homebrew application that renders the Mandelbrot set with interactive controls using the Wii Remote.

+- **Tutorial.pnproj**\
+  The project file to code on Programmer's Notepad program.

 ## Deployment